ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

   <center> <b>Figure: Lambda function adding Alexa smart home trigger</b> </center>
 </div>

+#### Provide Account Linking Information
+**Question**: What is Account Linking?
+**Answer**: Account linking enables your skill to connect the user's identity with their identity in a different system.
+All smart home, video, and meetings skills must connect the identity of the Alexa user with an identity in the service provider's system.
+This is known as account linking, because the goal is to create a link between the Alexa user and the service provider.
+For more information about the Account Linking, please see the section [Further Reading](#further-reading-2)

-3. After you created the skill, the first step is to setup the account linking.
+After you created the skill, the first step is to setup the account linking.
 Smart Home skills require that a user completes account linking during skill enablement.
 This step asks customers to associate their device cloud account with your smart home skill.
 You will need an OAuth provider in order to implement this process.
 If you don't already have an OAuth provider, you can use Login with Amazon (LWA).

-4. Setup the LWA:
+Setup the LWA:
 For a skill that includes the smart home, video, baby activity, or meetings model, the account linking is required.
 Account linking must be configured with authorization code grant. https://developer.amazon.com/docs/devconsole/build-your-skill.html#account-linking

 * i.
 Connect to https://developer.amazon.com/login.html and authenticate with your Amazon credentials.